atlas-nano/atlas-tutorials/silicon_nanoparticle/README.md

 ~/ATLAS-toolkit/scripts/autoType.pl -i test.bgf -f ~/ATLAS-toolkit/ff/DREIDING2.21.ff -s siNP-4nm.typed.bgf
 ```

-For my NPs, I wanted to functionalize them with larger ligands, so I prepared files for that accordingly.
-From this point on, you will need to adapt this procedure to suit your system.
+For my NPs, I wanted to functionalize them with larger ligands, so I prepared files for them accordingly.
+From this point on, you will likely need to adapt this procedure to suit your system.

 I functionalized the NP with oleic acids.
 Because the surface area of a 4nm diameter sphere is about 50nm², and the grafting density is about 2 ligands/nm², I use 100 ligands for the additive structure.
 I will use 93 ligands for the PXL structure to approximate the 13:1 ligand.

+When functionalizing your nanoparticle, try running `functionalize.pl` with no arguments to see the usage of the script.
+In particular, the `-a` and `-c` options are important as they correspond to the sites that will be functionalized and the atom on your ligand that will be bonded to the site on the nanoparticle.

 ```bash
 ~/ATLAS-toolkit/scripts/functionalize.pl -f siNP-4nm.typed.bgf -g ../ligand-structures/oleic-acid.dreid.bgf -a "numbonds<4" -n 100 -c 20 -r 1 -s siNP-preadditive-oleic.bgf